Sheeo/Patch-Z/README.md

    Minimum energy requirement for overcharge is 2.000 energy

-   Overcharge will consume at most 50% of your total energy storage
+   Overcharge will spend as much energy as possible, up to 50% of the total storage.

    Damage is scaled with the amount of energy spent with a formula roughly according to the following table: